The family signature theorem: Meyer

 \subsection{Signatures of fibrations of Poincar{\'e} complexes}

-We consider Poincar{\'e} complexes in the sense of Wall \cite[Section 2]{WallBook}, i.e.\ enjoying duality with all systems of local coefficients.
-Suppose that $F^{d} \to E^{4k} \to B^{4k-d}$ is a fibration with Poincar{\'e} base and fibre (and hence Poincar{\'e} total space too \cite{Gottlieb}), which is oriented in the sense that $B$ and $F$ are oriented and $\pi_1(B)$ acts trivially on $H^d(F;\bR)$; this induces an orientation of $E$.
+We consider Poincar{\'e} complexes in the sense of Wall \cite{WallPoincare}, i.e.\ finitely-dominated CW-complexes enjoying Poincar{\'e} duality with respect to a twisted integral fundamental class and all systems of local coefficients.
+Suppose that $F^{d} \to E \to B^{4k-d}$ is a fibration of finitely-dominated spaces with Poincar{\'e} base and fibre (and hence Poincar{\'e} total space too \cite[Corollary F]{KleinDualising}, \cite{Gottlieb}), which is oriented in the sense that $B$ is oriented, $F$ is orientable, and the local coefficient system $\mathcal{H}^d(F;\bZ)$ is trivialised: this induces an orientation of $E$.
 Let

 denote the Serre spectral sequence for this fibration.
 If $d=2n$ then there is a map